 More and more health practitioners are beginning to recognize how widespread adrenal fatigue is in the general population.
 Unfortunately many times, doctors refuse to recognize there is a problem with the adrenal glands unless you meet the diagnostic criteria for Addison's disease (extremely little adrenal function) or Cushing's disease (hyper adrenal).
 Get the basic information of the functions and purpose of the adrenal glands.

-Many people these days go through their lives feeling stressed, sluggish, fatigued, irritable, desperately trying to clear up that mental fogginess with coffee or other stimulants, just to crash worse afterwards.
-But it is not normal.
+Many people go through life feeling stressed, sluggish, fatigued, irritable, desperately trying to clear up that mental fogginess with coffee or other stimulants, just to crash worse afterwards.
+While many experience this, it is not normal.

 What Are The Adrenal Glands?